-Noting there are some differences in the assumptions made by WPS and MFL, FDA9 will still be able to be serviced by onsite wastewater discharge even if there is capacity issues associated with existing Council infrastructure.
+Should MFL's assumptions be incorrect the sites will still be able to be serviced by onsite wastewater discharge.
 The following pathways are available to future landowners as per the requirements of the Canterbury Land and Water Regional Plan (LWRP):

 - Obtain a wastewater discharge consent for a septic tank as per the requirements of Rule 5.9 of the LWRP (a Restricted Discretionary Activity) - 2.
 Install a composting or incinerating toilet in accordance with the requirements of Rule 5.16 of the LWRP (a Permitted Activity) - 3.
-Install a blackwater holding tank there is no specific rule provision for this in the LWRP but it is considered to be a Permitted Activity. - 4.
-Provide for storage and / or off peak pumping to Council infrastructure (a Permitted Activity).
+Install a blackwater holding tank there is no specific rule provision for this in the LWRP but it is considered to be a Permitted Activity.

 It is noted for points 2 and 3 that greywater is collected through a separate system and dispersed of via driplines as a Permitted Activity under Rule 5.12 of the LWRP.
-Any of these options 2, 3 and 4 would easily be achievable for sites with an area of at least 5,000 square metres within FDA9.